RSGInc/bca4abm/docs/examples.rst

 for a four-step (trip-based) model.  bca4abm requires model outputs for a base and a build alternative.
 The required model outputs which are input to bca4abm need to be the same in each alternative.
 The values in the model outputs can be different, but the files, the formats, the number of matrices, etc. all need to be the same.
-The outputs need to be in open data formats - CSV and open matrix (OMX).
+The outputs need to be in open data formats - CSV and `open matrix (OMX) <https://pypi.org/project/OpenMatrix>`_.

 Basic Setup
 -----------